 Tax Tips

-Self-employment Strategies — If you’re self-employed and use the cash method of accounting, you can decrease your taxable income by delaying your December customer billings until January.
-You can also buy supplies and equipment at the end of one year instead of the coming year.
+Self-employment Tax Strategies — If you’re self-employed and use the cash method of accounting, you can decrease your taxable income by delaying your year-end customer billings until January.
+You can also increase expenses (decrease your taxable income) by buying supplies and equipment at the end of one year instead of the coming year.

 Charitable Donations — Donating to charities before the first of the year counts as a deduction on your return.
-You can include cash contributions that you charged to a credit card in 2009 even if you don’t pay the bill until 2010.
-You can also include checks mailed by Dec.
-31, 2009.
+You can include cash contributions that you charged to a credit card in one year even if you don’t pay the bill until the following year.
+You can also include checks mailed before year-end (that clear the next).
 Be sure to get a receipt from the charitable organization.

 Business Travel — The expense of your daily commute to work isn’t tax deductible.
 However, if you find that you must travel to secondary or temporary locations — even within your metropolitan area — as part of your job and your employer does not reimburse you for that travel, those expenses may be tax deductible.